 Your Room Temperature

-For those living in regions where the natural temperature usually remains below the betta’s needed—less than 78°F, a heater is absolutely necessary to ensure your betta’s well-being.
+For those living in regions where the natural temperature usually remains below the betta’s required—less than 78°F, a heater is absolutely necessary to ensure your betta’s well-being.

 On the other hand, if you live in tropical regions where the regional temperature remains higher than the betta’s required one—greater than 78°F or 80°F—you may think of compensating for the heater, but it’s not recommended.
 Why do we say so?
 There are several reasons behind this, which we will discuss in an upcoming section.